technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-05/Lab-05-Data-loss-prevention.md

 You have successfully reviewed the DLP alerts dashboard and an alert's detail.
 ## Summary

-In this lab, you built Contoso Pharmaceuticals' data loss prevention across the paths that matter for exfiltration: a cloud and email policy spanning Exchange, SharePoint, and OneDrive, extended to Teams; and an Endpoint DLP policy restricting USB, clipboard, network-share, and print activities on onboarded devices.
+In this lab, you built Contoso Pharmaceuticals' data loss prevention across the paths that matter for exfiltration: a cloud and email policy spanning Exchange, SharePoint, and OneDrive and an Endpoint DLP policy restricting USB, clipboard, network-share, and print activities on onboarded devices.
 All of these detect Contoso's data using the sensitive information types and Exact Data Match classifier from Lab 2 and the sensitivity labels from Lab 4.
 You created a policy in the portal and another with PowerShell, followed the simulation-to-enforcement discipline, set policy priority, reviewed the DLP alerts surface, and proved that an enforced policy blocks a genuine exfiltration attempt while honoring a justified override.
 These policies stop sensitive data from leaving Contoso through everyday channels.

 ## Script notes